yiisoft/http-middleware/docs/guide/en/cors-allow-all-middleware.md

 A middleware that adds permissive [CORS](https://developer.mozilla.org/docs/Web/HTTP/Guides/CORS) (Cross-Origin Resource Sharing) headers to all HTTP responses.
-It allows all origins, headers, and credentials, making it suitable for development or internal APIs.
+It allows all origins, headers, and credentials, making it suitable for development or internal APIs or publicly available APIs.

 > ⚠️ **Security notice**
 >